G6EJD/ESP32-e-Paper-Weather-Display/README.md

 **OPEN WEATHER MAP VERSION - STREAMING JSON**

-This version requires *** Arduino JSON v6 or above *** it streams the Openweather and processes the data as received, rather than downloading all the data first, then decoding it.
+V8 onwards versions require *** Arduino JSON v6 or above *** it streams the Openweather and processes the data as received, rather than downloading all the data first, then decoding it.
 It uses a lot less memory this way.

 Go to Sketch > Include Library... > Manage Libraries....
 Then, for each library, put its name into the text field to have its metadata